What is FRUZAQLA® (fruquintinib)?

 of patients with CRC will experience metastatic disease, whether at diagnosis or over the course of treatment1

-5-year relative survival rate for patients with distant mCRC3
+5-year relative survival rate for patients with distant mCRC5

 Treatment of CRC can be intense and can negatively impact QoL

-The symptomology of CRC and cytotoxic agent treatment-related side effects can substantially impact patients’ well-being5
+The symptomology of CRC and cytotoxic agent treatment-related side effects can substantially impact patients’ well-being10

-• Fatigue, insomnia, and/or psychological challenges can all affect emotional, social, physical, and functional status5
+• Fatigue, insomnia, and/or psychological challenges can all affect emotional, social, physical, and functional status10

-• Management of adverse events, to maintain quality of life, is a key consideration with current options for previously treated metastatic colorectal cancer6
+• Management of adverse events, to maintain quality of life, is a key consideration with current options for previously treated metastatic colorectal cancer11

 Therapies that consider the delicate balance of efficacy, tolerability, and quality of life are desperately needed1-3

-National Comprehensive Cancer Network® (NCCN®) recommends Fruquintinib (FRUZAQLA®) as a potential NCCN Category 2A* treatment option for patients with previously treated mCRC7,8,†
+National Comprehensive Cancer Network® (NCCN®) recommends Fruquintinib (FRUZAQLA®) as a potential treatment option for patients with previously treated mCRC, regardless of mutation status12,13

 Potential treatment algorithms*†‡